along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

 ## 2. Supported environment
-This program supports only Python 2.x on Linux or OS X platforms.
+This application supports both Python 2.x and 3.x on Linux or OS X platforms.
-Python 3.x and Windows platforms are not supported.
+Windows platforms are not supported.

 ## 3. Install packages
 Following python modules are required.